-These are the questions we hear most frequently from our patients regarding Centering groups.
+These are the questions we hear most frequently from our patients regarding CenteringPregnancy® groups.

-No. Centering Pregnancy groups are billed the same way as traditional one-on-one visits.
+No. CenteringPregnancy® sessions are billed the same way as traditional one-on-one visits.
 Therefore, no additional fees are charged above whatever you would pay for routine prenatal care.
 If you have any questions about your insurance benefits or billing, please ask to speak to a financial counselor.

-Possibly… We try to have the same midwife and nurse co-facilitate all 10 of the group meetings.
-However, there are often instances when the midwife is unable to be at a group due to educational conferences or vacation.
+Possibly… We try to have the same midwife and nurse co-facilitate all 10 of the group’s sessions.
+However, there are often instances when the midwife is unable to be at a session due to educational conferences or vacation.
 When this happens, one of the other midwives will substitute.
-Many patients also meet another midwife at an individual visit if they are having a problem between groups or if they cannot attend a scheduled Centering group.
-We also have opportunities such as our bi-monthly hospital tours when patients can meet additional midwives.
-Centering patients have reported that when they have a midwife at their birth with whom they have not met prior to the delivery, they are so happy with the experience of Centering and felt they have bonded quickly with the midwife who is there at their birth.
+Many patients also meet another midwife at an individual visit if they are having a problem between sessions or if they cannot attend a scheduled CenteringPregnancy® session.
+CenteringPregnancy® patients have reported that when they have a midwife at their birth with whom they have not met prior to the delivery, they are so happy with the experience of CenteringPregnancy® and felt they have bonded quickly with the midwife who is there at their birth.

-Routine prenatal labs can be drawn before, during or after Centering groups.
-Ultrasounds are typically performed off site at one of our ultrasound units and can be ordered during a Centering group.
+Routine prenatal labs can be drawn before, during or after CenteringPregnancy® session.
+Ultrasounds are typically performed off site at one of our ultrasound units and can be ordered during a CenteringPregnancy® session.

-We will be happy to see you in clinic for a problem visit between Centering groups.
+We will be happy to see you in clinic for a problem visit between CenteringPregnancy® sessions.